devd4n/quansible/README.md

 ### the private part

+in this directories are files, that shouldn't be public available like the infrastructure, vars, vaults, ips and so on.
+(If needed this part can also be versionized in a private/secure git server or somewhere else)

+Possible Structure:
 ./private
 ./private/secrets
 ./private/playbooks
 ./private/hosts
 ./private/groups

-in this directories are files, that shouldn't be public available like the infrastructure, vars, vaults, ips and so on.
-(If needed ths part can also be versionized in a private/secure git server or somewhere else)
+but other structures are also possible.
+Recommendations are under development.

 ### the public part